nghialele/nghialele/README.md

 ### Xin chào!
 My name is Nghia 🇻🇳

-A computer nerd, a dad.
+A computer nerd.
 I love to write & run code, everything related to computers, F1 & WRC die hard lover.

 A coffee a day.
 - I’m currently working on:
 	- A cozy recording studio to mentoring DJ - my other hobby and part-time job.
-	- Self-hosted solutions for my data.
+	- A personal cloud storage to back up my works.
- 	- A Funkwhale Pod for my collective, friends, and my DJ mentee.
+ 	- An online radio station :D
 - 💬 Talk to me about _programming_, _music_
 - 🌱 I’m currently pursuing **Computer Science**.
 - 🐘 I'm new to the **Fediverse**.